gardener/landscaper/docs/usage/Targets.md

 Both cluster must be reconciled after the modifications.

-After these cluster preparation steps, you can now configure the trust between the target and the resource cluster by creating an OpenIDConnect resource on the target cluster
+After these cluster preparation steps, you can now configure the trust between the target and the resource cluster by creating an OpenIDConnect resource on the target cluster:

 ```yaml
 apiVersion: authentication.gardener.cloud/v1alpha1